 - Valid passport with minimum 6 months until expiration

 - Valid credit card with sufficient funds to cover the security deposit

 - Make sure to make your reservation well in advance!
 A reservation is not valid before we receive a booking payment and confirm this in writing to you.

 - We prefer a money wire transfer to our American, European or Colombian Bank account (if you wish to do that we will forward the bank account details).

 - We also accept major Credit Cards.
 To pay by Credit Card send us your card #, expiration date and full name on card and the 3 control digits.
-Make sure you cover all bank fee’s for sending the funds.
+Make sure you cover all bank transaction fee’s.

 - Finally we can issue a Paypal money request that can be payed online.
 There is a fee of 2,5% added to the total.

 - All rentals include the Mandatory Insurance called SOAT, which includes Basic Medical Coverage for rider, pillion and any 3rd party involved in an accident.